IQVIA-ML/LightGBM.jl/docs/src/index.md

 The interface models are generally passed to `MLJBase.fit` or `MLJBase.machine` and integrated as part of a larger MLJ pipeline.
 [An example is provided](https://alan-turing-institute.github.io/DataScienceTutorials.jl/end-to-end/boston-lgbm/)

+# Custom LightGBM binaries
+Though this package comes with a precompiled binary (`lib_lightgbm.so` for linux, `lib_lightgbm.dylib` for macos, `lib_lightgbm.dll` for windows, refer to [Microsoft's LightGBM release page](https://github.com/microsoft/LightGBM/releases)), a custom binary can be used with this package (we use `Libdl.dlopen` to do this).
+In order to do so, either:

+  - Add the directory of your custom binary to the `Libdl.DL_LOAD_PATH` before calling `import LightGBM`, e.g.
+      ```
+      import Libdl
+      push!(Libdl.DL_LOAD_PATH, "/path/to/your/lib_lightgbm/directory")

+      import LightGBM
+      ...
+      ```
+  - Specify the directory of your custom binary in the environment variables `LD_LIBRARY_PATH` (for linux), `DYLD_LIBRARY_PATH` (macos), `PATH` (windows), or place the custom binary file in the system search path

+Note: `Libdl.DL_LOAD_PATH` will be first searched and used, then the system library paths.
+If no binaries are found, the program will fallback to using the precompiled binary

+## Contributors ✨

+The list of our Contributors can be found [here](CONTRIBUTORS.md).
+Please don't hesitate to add yourself when you contribute.